flipcoder/gridtop-old/README.md

     - I'm not sure if I want this program to handle the hotkeys itself or if they should be bound by the user.
-The more vi-like I make it, the more I'm considering having different "modes" that change the effect of hotkeys as the program runs.
+The more vi-like I make it, the more I'm considering having different "modes" that change the effect of hotkeys as the program runs

 - Window actions, in order of priority
     - *place*
         - the active window is pushed into the area with greatest remaining area, to prevent overlapping another window. if the window does not overlap anything, it is simply expanded.
+    - *push*
+        - moves the window in a direction until it collides with another window
     - *fit*
         - windows that are overlapping are pushed away from eachother and possibly resized if the push hits the edge of the screen.
 Variable-sized border "gaps" will be supported.
 If the fit fails, the most (in terms of area) overlapped windows will be minimized.
     - *fill*